facussc24/Proyecto-barack/README.md

 ## Fuzzy search flow

  Both `listado_maestro.html` and `sinoptico.html` load [Fuse.js](https://fusejs.io/) from a CDN.
 In the master list a drop-down of matching documents appears while you type; picking one stores the selection in `sessionStorage` and opens `sinoptico.html`.
 The product view now has its own search box powered by Fuse.js.
 Suggestions appear without hiding the table and clicking a row fills the input and triggers the normal filter/highlight logic.
+If no row matches the stored selection, a warning appears instead of highlighting.
 Removing the Fuse.js script tags disables these fuzzy searches.

 ## License